IntuitionLabs

 Introduction

 Scientific research has long sought to harness computational tools to amplify human creativity.
 From early rule-based expert systems and robotics to sophisticated data-analysis software, technology has steadily transformed how experiments are planned and executed.
-The advent of large-scale neural networks and “AI” added new possibilities (e.g. machine learning for image analysis or chemical simulations) ([11]).
+The advent of large-scale neural networks and “AI” added new possibilities (e.g. machine learning for image analysis or chemical simulations) ([13]).
 In particular, large language models (LLMs) – neural nets trained on massive text corpora – have recently achieved unforeseen levels of fluency and abstraction.
-Starting with OpenAI’s GPT models and competitors (Meta’s LLaMA, Google’s PaLM and Gemini, Anthropic’s Claude, etc.), LLMs have demonstrated remarkable reasoning and generative abilities.
-Within a few years of their debut (e.g. GPT-4 released March 2023 ([12])), these models began to be applied to science: answering technical questions, drafting papers, writing code, and even “thinking” about experimental design.
+Starting with OpenAI’s GPT models and competitors (Meta’s LLaMA, Google’s Gemini, Anthropic’s Claude, etc.), LLMs have demonstrated remarkable reasoning and generative abilities.
+Within a few years of their debut (e.g. GPT-4 released March 2023, followed by GPT-4o in 2024 and GPT-5.2 in 2025 ([16])), these models began to be applied to science: answering technical questions, drafting papers, writing code, and even “thinking” about experimental design.

 The hype around LLMs in science has been extraordinary.
 News headlines have proclaimed that AI will “ revolutionize drug discovery,” “accelerate bioinformatics,” and even create an “AI scientist” capable of autonomous discovery ([17]) ([18]).
 Major corporations and funding agencies have launched initiatives to integrate generative AI into research.
 Yet bench scientists – the experimental biologists, chemists, and materials researchers – often approach these claims cautiously.
 Unlike data-intensive domains (e.g. image classification), bench science deals with physical experiments, specialized knowledge, and safety constraints.
 Integrating a conversational AI into a lab’s workflow is nontrivial.
 Early adopters praise LLMs for boosting productivity, but also emphasize that human oversight remains essential ([11]) ([18]).